- What is the percentage? — How to find the percentage of something?

 History of percentage — the percent sign

-Although Ancient Romans used roman numerals I, V, X, L and so on, calculations were often performed in fractions that were divided by 100.
-It was an equivalent to the computing percentages that we know nowadays.
+Although Ancient Romans used Roman numerals I, V, X, L, and so on, calculations were often performed in fractions that were divided by 100.
+It was equivalent to the computing of percentages that we know today.
 Computations with a denominator of 100 became more standard after the introduction of the decimal system.
-Many of the medieval arithmetic texts applied this method to describe finances, e.g., interest rates.
+Many medieval arithmetic texts applied this method to describe finances, e.g., interest rates.
 However, the percent sign % we know today only became popular a little while ago, in the 20th century, after years of constant evolution.

 The term percent is often attributed to Latin per centum, which means by a hundred.
 Actually, it is wrong.
 We got the term from Italian per cento — for a hundred.
 The percent sign % evolved by the gradual contraction of those words over centuries.
 Eventually, cento has taken the shape of two circles separated by a horizontal line, from which the modern % symbol is derived.
 The history of mathematical symbols is sometimes astonishing.
 We encourage you to take a look at the origin of the square root symbol!

 Recently, the percent symbol is widely used in programming languages as an operator.
 Usually, it stands for the modulo operation.
 On the other hand, in experimental physics, the symbol % has a special meaning.
 It is used to express the relative error between the true value and the observed value found in a measurement.
 To know more about relative error, you can check our percent error calculator.